Do You Have a Deer Problem?

 Tree rubbing (often called buck rubs) occurs when either a buck is shedding the “velvet” off of their antlers or they are marking territory.
 There are two easy ways to address tree rubbing.

 Normal deer behavior is often confused with a deer acting aggressively.
 A normal deer reaction is to stomp the ground when they are unsure if something is a threat or not.
 When you unexpectedly find a deer in front of you, and freeze, the deer will stomp the ground to try to get you to move and determine if you are a threat.
 As mentioned above, make noise and wave your hands so that the deer knows you are there.
 The deer should within a few seconds turn and leave the area.
-Keep in mind that deer in cities regularly see and hear people and that it is common for urban deer to not run away when they see a person.
+Keep in mind that deer in cities regularly see and hear people; it is common for urban deer to not run away when they see a person.

 Birthing season occurs between May – June, and it is not uncommon to find what appear to be orphaned fawns.
 In fact, a fawn is born without scent and left by its mother to afford them the best opportunity to not be found by predators.
 Never put bowls of food or water near fawns as that may attract the predators and give away their hiding spot.
 The best thing you can do is to leave the fawn alone.
 Usually by the next morning, the doe will have moved the fawn to a new area, again aiding in protection from the fawn being detected by a predator.
 Keep in mind it is never a good practice to handle wildlife and in the case of fawns, you might actually put the fawn at risk of predators.